Call Mon-Sun:

 Medical Uses for Ativan

-Physicians often prescribe Ativan off-label to help with nausea, a common reaction to chemotherapy, and for a condition called psychogenic catatonia.
+Physicians also prescribe Ativan off-label to help with nausea, a common reaction to chemotherapy, and for a condition called psychogenic catatonia.
 Catatonia is a broad diagnostic term affecting up to 20% of psychotic persons in inpatient treatment settings.
 Catatonia patients may exhibit multiple symptoms such as mutism, stupor, grimacing, posturing, and other unusual symptoms.
 In this set of persons, benzodiazepines do not have a sedative effect, but paradoxically, 60-80% of these patients if given benzodiazepines through IV become more alert, and more interactive.18,19

 Lorazepam and Opiates – Deadly Duo